Duke-Link-Mediawall/templates/autoplayer_app/README.md

 A configuration file created for this application, with accompanied media, will play unaltered on the Link Mediawall.

 # Demo
-Included configuration file and media demonstrate a poem slideshow with random audio accompaniment and video/image illustration.
+Included configuration file and media demonstrate a simple poem slideshow with random audio accompaniment and video/image illustration.
 Demo media in public domain via Prelinger Archive and Freesound.org.

+# Link Mediawall
+The aspect ratio of the Mediawall is 3.555:1.
+Autoplayer may be configured with a tile resolution of 6hx3v, with an overall pixel resolution of 3840 x 1080.
+For demoing on your desktop, us a smaller resolution, with the same aspect ratio as the wall, for example 1920x540, which is 1/4 scale of the wall.